What is a SKU code? How to create SKUs, examples & differences with other systems

 Non standardized Standardized

-SKU numbers vs. IAN numbers
+SKU vs. IAN numbers

 SKUs are used in internal processes, while IAN numbers (International Article Number) are standardized and can be used internally as well as outside the company’s facilities.
 While SKU and IAN numbers have a similar function, they can look different.
 IAN codes are made up of 13 characters that include a country code and product code.
 They are internationally standardized.